jcstein/celestia/README.md

 #### Start a node on Arabica with yarn

-This installs the package, installs a Arabica Devnet light node, and runs it.
+This installs the package, installs a Arabica devnet light node, and runs it.

 ```bash
 yarn global add light-nodes && arabica && start-a